PawelPleskaczynski/AstroStacker/README.md

 ### How to use
 1. Launch the application with `python gui.py`
-2. Load needed frames (you need to provide light frames, dark, and bias frames are optional)
+2. Load needed frames (you need to provide light frames, dark, flat and bias frames are optional)
 3. Test number of detected stars (more stars = slower, but more precise alignment)